force11/upstream/README.md

 # Bloggable

-A Next.js application that powers the FORCE11 Upstream blog, with a Ghost.org-powered backend editor, a Typesense full-text index, and comments via Discourse.
+A Next.js application that powers the FORCE11 Upstream blog, with a Ghost.org-powered backend editor, a Typesense full-text index.

 ## License